IN THIS ARTICLE

 You should not use this medication if you are allergic to letrozole, or if you have not gone completely through menopause.

-FDA pregnancy category D: This medication can cause harm to an unborn baby.
-Do not use letrozole if you are pregnant.
-Tell your doctor if you become pregnant during treatment.
-Use an effective form of birth control while you are using this medication.
+FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
+Do not use letrozole if you are pregnant, or if you have not gone completely through menopause.
+Tell your doctor right away if you become pregnant during treatment.

-It is not known whether letrozole passes into breast milk.
-Do not take letrozole if you are breast-feeding a baby.
+It is not known whether letrozole passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while you are using letrozole.

 How should I take letrozole (Femara)?

-Letrozole is usually taken once a day.
+Letrozole is usually taken once per day, or once every other day.
 Follow your doctor's instructions.

-To be sure this medication is helping your condition, you will need to be tested on a regular basis.
+To be sure this medication is helping your condition, your blood may need to be tested often.
 Your bone mineral density may also need to be checked.
-It is important that you not miss any scheduled visits to your doctor.
+Visit your doctor regularly.

 Report Problems to the Food and Drug Administration